NevTrace-org/Easy-Connect/docs/deep-technical-backend-doc.md

 - Send matching alerts to SQS queue for webhook delivery
 - Store RPC call metadata for audit trail

-**Service Configuration Process:**
-The function loads environment variables from a .env file and builds a configuration object from environment variables.
-It then creates a service provider with proper dependency injection setup, including database context and application services registration.

 **Transaction Processing Flow:**
 The function retrieves the latest tick from the Qubic RPC endpoint and determines the starting tick for processing.
-If no previous RPC calls exist, it processes the last 1 million ticks.
-Otherwise, it continues from the last processed tick.
-The function then fetches all QX contract transactions in paginated batches and parses them using the QX contract parser.
+The function then fetches all contract transactions in paginated batches and parses them using the contract parser.

 #### **Alert Evaluation Engine**